ui5-community/wdi5/docs/authentication.md

 BTP-, Office365- and custom IdP all supply credentials as a user would, meaning they're literally typed into the respective input fields on each login screen.
 Basic Authentication prepends username and password in encoded form to the URL, resulting in an `HTTP` `GET` in the form of `https://username:encoded-pwd@your-deployed-UI5.app`.

+!> Multi-Factor Authentication is not supported as it's nearly to manage any media break (e.g. browser &harr; mobile) in authentication flows out of the box

 For you as users, authentication is done at design-time, meaning: **by configuration only, not programmatically**.
 This especially means that no changes in the test code are needed for using authentication in `wdi5` tests!